 Looking for more ideas for visiting Panama?
 Check out our complete guide!

-Panama packing list: what to pack for vacation on a remote tropical island
+What to pack for a tropical vacation on a remote island

 We used the ones on our phones and that worked reasonably, but a brighter dedicated travel flashlight would have been even better.
 There are no street lamps when you’re walking through the jungle at night in the rain!